-Continuing on from last weeks post on the Best Free WordPress Plugins comes the second part, the Best Premium WordPress Plugins I’ve used on my sites in 2012 and 2013.
+Continuing on from last weeks post on the Best Free WordPress Plugins comes the second part, the Best Premium WordPress Plugins I’ve used on my sites.
 Sometimes the free plugins do the job, other times you need more functionality, more options, more customisation – that’s when the extra work implementing the code requires a small fee for the work.
 Usually, the paid or premium plugins are good value if they do what you need them to – it’s a relatively low price to pay if you don’t know how to do it yourself, especially compared to hiring someone to do it for you.

-I’ve come to rely on a few premium wordpress plugins in the last year or so, some of which I’ve listed below that I feel (at least in my experience of running a portfolio / business site) are worth paying for.
+I’ve come to rely on a few premium WordPress plugins in the last year or so, some of which I’ve listed below that I feel (at least in my experience of running a portfolio / business site) are worth paying for.
 In saying that, they aren’t expensive for the job they do.

 My top 5 Premium WordPress Plugins